Guest post by Christian Flores, founder of The Anime Historian.

 Then we cut into Norimichi going to school while his mom reminds him that they’re trying to sell fishing equipment at the fireworks festival for reasons God only knows, and then he’s going to school with his friends in a bicycle scene that’s very reminiscent of that downhill bicycle ride from Up From Poppy Hill and every single high-school rom-com from America.

-If your film is set in a high school and it’s a rom-com and you happen to work for hollywood.
+If your film is set in a high school and it’s a rom-com and you happen to work for Hollywood.
 You just have to do that bicycle montage, it’s a requirement.

-By anime standards, this should be common, since if you’ve watched your fair share of anime then you’ll be immune to this now but even by anime standards, it just feels weird calling a teacher and telling them that they have huge boobs in front of all her students.
-I mean I know that they need to establish the fact that they are carefree young children going about their youth without a care in the world but it feels very forced and out of place that of the entire 6 times I’ve watched this movie, I had to skip this part.
+By anime standards, this should be common, since if you’ve watched your fair share of anime then you’ll be immune to this now but even by anime standards, it just feels weird calling a teacher and telling them that they have huge oppai in front of all her students.
+I mean I know that they need to establish the fact that they are carefree young children going about their youth without a care in the world but it feels very forced and out of a place of the entire 6 times I’ve watched this movie, I had to skip this part.
 Every.
 Single.
 Time.
 It’s that bad.
 This opinion of mine might just be the result of me holding the positions of teachers in high standards because they played such a huge part in my life but I think it’s more on the side of this doesn’t serve the plot even in the slightest bit.

-Throughout the entire movie never have I ever seen the importance of teasing her about her boobs—they’re not even that big, to be honest—it might be some sort of a light-hearted gag but it is in the least bit funny.
+Throughout the entire movie never have I ever seen the importance of teasing her about her oppai—they’re not even that big, to be honest—it might be some sort of a light-hearted gag but it is in the least bit funny.

 OK now that I’ve ranted, let’s move on.

-After this, they’re in the classroom where the teacher is having a lecture, and once again, someone teases her about her boobs and not only that but even standing in the chair while doing it.
-This is just too much for me like the writers tried so hard to portray the childhood innocence that the characters have that it becomes a pain to watch.
+After this, they’re in the classroom where the teacher is having a lecture, and once again, someone teases her about her oppai and not only that but even standing in the chair while doing it.
+This is just too much for me the writers tried so hard to portray the childhood innocence that the characters have that it becomes a pain to watch.
 Like an alien trying to assimilate into society by watching hundreds of high school rom-com.

 After this, Norimichi and his friend Yusuke, the biggest jerk of all time, were tasked to clean the pool.
-They talked about how Yusuke actually likes Nazuna but he takes too long to confess to her.
+They talked about how Yusuke likes Nazuna but he takes too long to confess to her.
 Why did you say that?
 Because he’s a pussy why?
 We’re gonna get into that later.

 Cut back to the classroom, it is now afternoon and the characters are having a conversation in desperation to bring some meaning to the movie.
-They are arguing —of all things—whether or not if a firework is round or not, in desperation to have any kind of plot device the writers decided to make them go out of their way to a lighthouse just to see if this is true.
+They are arguing —of all things—whether or not a firework is round or not, in desperation to have any kind of plot device the writers decided to make them go out of their way to a lighthouse just to see if this is true.
 They also betted with it with—of course—panty pictures of Miss Miura.

 Sasuna later goes to the hospital of his father and asks for Norimichi but the receptionist says that he isn’t there, so she decides to wait for him.